symbol/symbol-docs/source/getting-started/first-application.rst

     $> nem2-cli transaction namespace --name foo --rootnamespace --duration 1000

 Did you check what happened in terminals where you are monitoring your account transactions?
-The transaction first appeared under ``unconfirmed`` terminal and after a while got ``confirmed``.
+The transaction first appeared under ``unconfirmed`` terminal and, after a while, got confirmed ``confirmed``.

 **Creating a mosaic**